George L. P. Weaver: Kennedy and Johnson administrations

 In January 1961, President Kennedy appointed Weaver Assistant Secretary of Labor for International Affairs.
 After Kennedy's death, President Johnson continued Weaver in this role throughout his own administration.

-From 1961 through 1969 when Richard Nixon won the presidency in 1968, Weaver chaired the United States delegation to the annual conference of the United Nation's International Labour Organization.
+From 1961 through 1969 when Richard Nixon won the presidency in 1968, Weaver chaired the United States delegation to the annual conference of the United Nations' International Labour Organization.
 In 1968, Weaver was unanimously elected to head the ILO's governing board for the year 1968–1969.
 After the expiration of his term, he remained at the ILO as special assistant to the Director-General, continuing in that post for several years.
 As part of that role, he served as the ILO's representative stationed in Washington, DC.

 During the 1960s, Weaver was honored for his work with labor leaders in Southeast Asia.
 In 1963, he was the first American to be named "honorary commander" in the Order of the Defender of the Realm, a Malaysian federal award for meritorious service to the country.
 In 1968, the government of South Vietnam awarded him two civilian honors, a Kim Khanh Medal (Second Class) and the Labor Medal (First Class).